pangobit/go-wrangler/README.md

 # Go Wrangler

+# Go Wrangler

+## Motivation

+Building HTTP APIs in Go often requires extracting data from incoming requests (headers, query parameters, path parameters) and binding it to struct fields, followed by validation.
+Manually writing this binding and validation code is repetitive, error-prone, and time-consuming—especially as your API grows.

+Go Wrangler solves this problem by providing a code generation tool that automates the creation of binding and validation functions based on struct tags.
+It eliminates boilerplate code, reduces bugs from manual implementation, and keeps your handlers clean and focused on business logic.

+Use Go Wrangler when:
+- You're building REST APIs or web services in Go
+- You need to bind HTTP request data to structs
+- You want to enforce validation rules on incoming data
+- You prefer generated, consistent code over manual implementation
+- You're using frameworks that don't provide automatic binding/validation

 Go Wrangler is a stupid simple Go library for parsing struct tags and generating HTTP request binding and validation code.
 It automates extracting data from HTTP requests (headers, query parameters, path parameters) and